emojicode/emojicode.github.io/src/reference/packages.md

 If you import a package, all types that were exported from the imported package are made available in the importing package.
 The types will be added to the provided namespace.
-If this would cause a naming collision the compiler will emit an error.
+If this would cause a naming collision, the compiler will emit an error.

 The example below imports the `files` package into the default namespace 🏠.